 Alternatively perhaps your employer could pay part of your salary in Euros?

-Our mortgage advisor works closely with one Austrian bank that will offer up to 70% mortgages but the criteria and form filling are extensive.
+Our mortgage advisor works closely with many banks and an Austrian bank that will offer up to 70% mortgages but the criteria and form filling are extensive.

 Here is a guide to their criteria: